 Exams

 Three exams will be given with no make-ups.
-Your lowest exam score will be weighted at 10% and the other two exams will be weighted at 15% each.
-If an exam is missed under extreme circumstances and for a very valid reason, an equivalent of the final score will replace the missing exam score.
+Each exam will be worth 10% of your grade.
+If an exam is missed under extreme circumstances and for a very valid reason, an alternative will be found.

 Final Exam